BrokenSource/Pyaket/website/docs/config/python.md

 icon: material/language-python
 ---

-:material-arrow-right: This section is about the Python interpreter to be used at runtime.
+This section is about the Python interpreter to be used at runtime.

 ## Version